 Students will have access to computer labs as well as campus-wide wireless Internet.
 GWireless is the GW community's secure wireless connection.
-To access GWireless, select the "GWireless" network and log in with your GW NetID (the part of your GW email address before the "@") and associated password.
+Students must sign out to go to the Foggy Bottom campus to use the computer labs.
+Tol access GWireless, select the "GWireless" network and log in with your GW NetID (the part of your GW email address before the "@") and associated password.
 For issues or questions with GWireless connectivity, please contact the Division of Information Technology at 202-994-4948, ithelp@gwu.edu or visit www.it.gwu.edu.